Behind the Construction Curtain: Coast Walk ‘high-rise’ in La Jolla draws ire over permit process

 When the towering residential development at 1590 Coast Walk started to climb into view along Torrey Pines Road, La Jollans took note.
-Protest letters flooded the La Jolla Light and concerned neighbors took the issue to La Jolla Community Planning Association (LJCPA) meetings.
+Protest letters flooded the

 Residents are lamenting the size of the project, especially because it blocks what was once a narrow view of the ocean, and questioned how a building of such magnitude was permitted?

 The project was originally approved locally more than 10 years ago and has undergone City-approved changes ever since, before getting the green light to proceed with current construction plans.
 Dodd and Associates Engineering and Marengo Morton Architects are the developers.
 Representatives from these firms did not respond to the Light’s request for information.

 In August 2007, meeting minutes show, the Coastal Development Permit Review Committee (which became the Development Permit Review committee [DPR] in April 2009) determined findings could be made to demolish an existing split-level single family residence and construct a new 9,251-square-foot two-story over-basement single-family residence on a 21,780-square-foot site at 1590 Coast Walk.
 The plan was ratified by the La Jolla Community Planning Association the following month.

 Regarding the City approval history, Development Services Department (DSD) spokesperson Scott Robinson said the project received land-use approvals in March 2008, underwent “minor modifications,” and was approved under a Substantial Conformance Review (SCR) in April 2009.
 The project received an extension-of-time permit soon after.